On the numerical dimension of Calabi-Yau 3-folds of Picard number 2: Computing the numerical dimension

 \begin{corollary} Let $X$ be a smooth Calabi-Yau threefold of Picard number $2$ with infinite birational automorphism group.
 There exist constants $C_{1,3},C_{2,3} >0$ such that for any Cartier divisor $D \in \Mov(X)$

-\end{corollary} \begin{proof} Since the quadratic form $L_1(-)$ is invariant under the pseudo automorphism $\sigma$ by \eqref{eq_invariantsigma} and $h^0(X,-)$ as well, we may assume from the proof of Proposition \ref{prop_NefInFundamental} that $D\in \Pi\cup \tau_2\Pi$.
+\end{corollary} \begin{proof} Since the quadratic form $L_1(-)$ and $h^0(X,-)$ are invariant under the birational automorphism $\sigma$ which is an isomorphism in codimension $1$, we may assume from the proof of Proposition \ref{prop_NefInFundamental} that $D\in \Pi\cup \tau_2\Pi$ in the case $\cA(X) = \id$ or $D \in \Pi$ for the cone $\Pi$ from Equation \eqref{eq_coverMovAut} in the case $\cA(X) \neq \id$.
 If $D \in \Pi$ the result follows directly from the previous lemma.
 For $D \in \tau_2\Pi$, we can apply Lemma \ref{ineqL1} and proceed as before. \end{proof}

 \begin{remark} Note that in the proof of Corollary \ref{ineqL1h0} we work with the fundamental domain $\Pi$ which is the finite union of pullbacks of nef cones as shown in Corollary \ref{coverNef}.
 But the computation of the numerical dimension of a boundary divisor of $\MovC(X)$ also works for any closed cone spanned by a divisor $R$ and $\sigma R$ where $\sigma$ generates $\cB^+(X)$. \end{remark}